DAKiersz/DAKiersz/README.md

 ### :arrow_upper_right: Current Projects

-**All are WIP, private for now!**
+**Be advised that currently my repositories are private and this GitHub is under construction.
+Thank you.**

 * **Transfering any useable code** from my BSc/MPhys classes and projects onto GitHub - mainly Python + Astropy, MATLAB and FORTRAN 95.
+* Exercises and workshops from the past.
 * MOTES - A astronomical spectral reduction package.
 Working with its principal developer [Tom Seccull](https://github.com/tseccull) :stars:
 * A personal website - [somethingstochastic.com](https://somethingstochastic.com) with [Bethan Iley](https://github.com/bethaniley)
 * Contributions to other projects, where possible.
+Should be public on my profile.

 ### :satellite: Experience